-- ESG investment is on the rise, and companies that have implemented ESG principles and that embrace the role they play in society as corporate citizens in general make higher profits and attract more investors.
+- ESG investment is on the rise, and companies that have implemented ESG principles and that embrace the role they play in society as corporate citizens, in general, make higher profits and attract more investors.
 Investors who are female, Millennial, or especially wealthy are more likely to commit to only making ESG investments.

 - The social principles of ESG — or the “people” portion of the triple bottom line — are incredibly important to the overall success of a business.
 Adopting increasingly equitable leads to happier, healthier, more productive, and more creative employees who will stay with your company for a long time, to take it to new heights.

 - Adopting ESG principles causes profits to rise rather than tank, in a win-win equation that benefits all of society.
+Not just investment managers.